sftpplus/sftpplus-docs/src/doc_source/operation/authentication.rst

 Operating system accounts, domain accounts, LDAP accounts, and other accounts defined in external systems can't have their password changed via SFTPPlus.

-When an account is allowed to change its own password, it can do this using the password update command available for each transfer protocol.
+When an account is allowed to change its password, it can do this using the password update command available for each transfer protocol.

 FTP/FTPS, SFTP/SCP, and HTTP/HTTPS protocols,